thetombomb91/nextjs-blog/posts/app-core-shared-feature-modules.md

 ![Laptop Code](/images/ForPosts/laptopWithCode.jpg)

 Now you have a better understanding of how to separate your different modules in Angular.
 For more on modules check out the [Angular Introduction to Modules](https://angular.io/guide/architecture-modules).

+For more frontend developer content, check me out on Twitter [@ThomasJDesmond](https://twitter.com/ThomasJDesmond).